 Boolean props should always default to false

-unset them using only attributes.
-To keep the API as friendly and consistent as possible, use a property such
+, otherwise there's no way for the user to unset them using only attributes.
+To keep the API as friendly and consistent as possible, use a property such as noValue

 and a corresponding kebab-case attribute such as no-value